 Communist Party chairman Alexander Dubcek comes to power in January 1968.
 He makes efforts to establish “Socialism with a human face”.
 This includes releasing political prisoners and relaxing press censorship.
 His liberal ideals are brutally repressed during the invasion by Warsaw pact troops on the night of August 20 1968.
 Dubcek is effectively kidnapped and taken to Moscow.
 He is later “retired” to the Slovakian Forestry Commission.
-In protest at the invasion, 21 year old philosophy student Jan Palach sets himself alight on the steps of the National Museum, dying three days later.
+In protest at the invasion, On January 16th 1969, 21 year old philosophy student Jan Palach sets himself alight on the steps of the National Museum, dying three days later.

 1968 – 1989